alexpulver/usermanagement-backend/README.md

 ![diagram](https://user-images.githubusercontent.com/4362270/128628347-355923de-09af-4e82-bf2c-64f9496cfe95.png)
 \* Diagram generated using https://github.com/pistazie/cdk-dia

-## Create a new repository from aws-cdk-sam-chalice *future* branch
+## Create a new repository from usermanagement-backend
 This is optional for deploying the component to the development environment, but **required** for deploying the pipeline.

-The instructions below use the aws-cdk-sam-chalice repository.
+The instructions below use the usermanagement-backend repository.

 ## Create development environment
 See [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)